AI-REDGIO-5-0/AIREDGIO_STEP_views_extraction/README.md

-# Views extractor from STEP files
+# Python views extractor from STEP files

 This repository contains a python script to automate the extraction of STEP file’s orthogonal projections using tools available on PythonOCC (Paviot, T. (2022). "pythonocc".
 Zenodo. https://doi.org/10.5281/zenodo.3605364).